enweg/BayesFluxR/README.md

 the package and run the setup.
 This will install Julia if you do not yet have it and will install all the Julia dependencies, including BayesFlux.jl.
-If you already do have Julia installed, then the script will pick the Julia verion on your computer.
+If you already do have Julia installed, then the script will pick the Julia version on your computer.
 If you, like me, have multiple versions installed, then you can define the version you want to use by setting the `JULIA_HOME` variable to the path of the Julia version you want to use.